joe-alarcon/cs182_project/README.txt

-The notebooks directory contains a Jupyter notebook for each of the experiments that we performed in our attempts to get the Transformer to learn the numerical base change.
-It also continues
+The notebooks directory contains a Jupyter notebook for the baseline calculations and also plotting of the loss graphs with the computed losses from the models.

+We only kept the most relevant code files for our project in this repository.

 For in-context-learning, we made additions or modifications to the following files:
 - samplers.py